tensorflow/docs/site/en/api_docs/python/tf/nn/fractional_max_pool.md

 #### Args:

 * <b>`value`</b>: A `Tensor`.
 4-D with shape `[batch, height, width, channels]`.
 * <b>`pooling_ratio`</b>: A list of `floats` that has length >= 4.
 Pooling ratio for each dimension of `value`, currently only supports row and col dimension and should be >= 1.0.
 For example, a valid pooling ratio looks like [1.0, 1.44, 1.73, 1.0].
 The first and last elements must be 1.0 because we don't allow pooling on batch and channels dimensions.
 1.44 and 1.73 are pooling ratio on height and width dimensions respectively.
 * <b>`pseudo_random`</b>: An optional `bool`.
 Defaults to `False`.
 When set to `True`, generates the pooling sequence in a pseudorandom fashion, otherwise, in a random fashion.
 Check paper [Benjamin Graham, Fractional Max-Pooling](http://arxiv.org/abs/1412.6071) for difference between pseudorandom and random.
 * <b>`overlapping`</b>: An optional `bool`.
 Defaults to `False`.
 When set to `True`, it means when pooling, the values at the boundary of adjacent pooling cells are used by both cells.
 For example:
   `index  0  1  2  3  4`
   `value  20 5  16 3  7`
   If the pooling sequence is [0, 2, 4], then 16, at index 2 will be used
   twice.
 The result would be [20, 16] for fractional max pooling.
 * <b>`deterministic`</b>: An optional `bool`.
 Deprecated; use `fractional_max_pool_v2`
   instead.
 * <b>`seed`</b>: An optional `int`.
 Defaults to `0`.
 If set to be non-zero, the random number generator is seeded by the given seed.
 Otherwise it is seeded by a random seed.
 * <b>`seed2`</b>: An optional `int`.
 Deprecated; use `fractional_max_pool_v2` instead.
 * <b>`name`</b>: A name for the operation (optional).

 #### Returns:

 A tuple of `Tensor` objects (`output`, `row_pooling_sequence`, `col_pooling_sequence`).
-* <b>`output`</b>: Output `Tensor` after fractional max pooling.
-Has the same type as `value`.
+  output: Output `Tensor` after fractional max pooling.
+Has the same type as
+    `value`.
-* <b>`row_pooling_sequence`</b>: A `Tensor` of type `int64`.
+  row_pooling_sequence: A `Tensor` of type `int64`.
-* <b>`col_pooling_sequence`</b>: A `Tensor` of type `int64`.
+  col_pooling_sequence: A `Tensor` of type `int64`.